MrRSquared/2020ESP32Robot/GeneralIdeas.md

             http://micropython.org/webrepl
             Arduino capability for students wanting to learn CPP.
         Downsides...
-            3.3v logic level means we need to use our own hbridge motor controllers.
+                It is small as far as memory goes.
-                Also, it is possible that some devices will need level shifting as well.
+                Also, it is possible that some devices will need level shifting (its logic level is 3.3v).
             No accelerometer.
     2) Pyboard
         This is an incredibly flexible board.
 Some noteable highlights...